bacionejs/scramble/README.md

 # 📜 **Scramble Instructions**
 Scramble that gets words internally from javascript window object.

-- Letters can be reused
+- Letters can be reused.
+For example, lesp gives spell.

 Penalties:
 - -3 for clicking Rack